azaky/wordle/README.md

 ### Generating Guess Suggestions

-It checks [all the possible valid words](https://github.com/azaky/wordle/blob/main/src/constants/validGuesses.ts) and calculate the following:
+It checks [all the possible valid words](https://github.com/azaky/wordle/blob/main/src/constants/validGuesses.ts) and use [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) to ensure that the worst case possible for the next response is the best one.
+In other words, it tries to reduce the maximum number of possible solutions on the next guess.

-- How many new unused characters it will unlock.
+On [Absurdle](https://qntm.org/files/wordle/index.html), it is almost guaranteed to solve in 5 moves.

-- When we check the word against all the possible solutions, how many distinct combination of colors there will be.
-In other words, in terms of [Decision Tree](https://en.wikipedia.org/wiki/Decision_tree), it will select the word with maximum information gain.
+TODO: However, this approach is very CPU-intensive, especially for the early stage where the set of valid solutions are still large.
+It may take 2-4 seconds on early guesses.

 ---